YottaDB/YDBDoc/ProgGuide/triggers.rst

 YottaDB handles "trigger definitions" and "triggered updates" differently.

 * Trigger definition changes appear in both journal files and replication streams so the definitions propagate to recovered and replicated databases.
-* Triggered updates appear in the journal file, since MUPIP JOURNAL RECOVER/ROLLBACK to not invoke triggers.
+* Triggered updates appear in the journal file, since MUPIP JOURNAL RECOVER and MUPIP JOURNAL ROLLBACK do not invoke triggers.
 However, they do not appear in the replication stream since the Update Process on a replicating instance applies triggers and processes their logic.

 +++++++++++
 Journaling